claussian/Li-Scraper/README.md

 Within the script, the following parameters can be changed according to your requirements:

 `pd.json`
-Supply your LinkedIn credentials in this json file with the following keys: `username` and `pd`.
+Supply your LinkedIn credentials in this json file with the following structure:

+    {
+        "username": "username",
+        "pd": "password"
+    }

 `results.csv`
 Profiles will be written to this file in .csv format, one profile per row.
 You do not have to create this file before running the script.